oncody/civ-board-game-2010/README.md

   coins they have, instead.)
 * Build the wonder deck
   * Shuffle and deal 4 of each type of wonder with the basic wonders on top of the deck, the middle wonders in the middle, and the advanced wonders on the bottom

+### Optional Rules:
+* Investment deck
+  * All players must agree at the start of the game whether to play with this
+* Great person deck
+  * All players must agree at the start of the game whether to play with this

 ### Potential House Rules
 * Not necessarily have we all agreed on these
 * If two friendly army units start on different squares but move into the same square, then they can move together as a group long as both units possess more movement points